noxasaxon/socless_repo_parser/README.md

 # socless_repo_parser
-Takes a socless repo names and queries github api for their raw lambda .py files and serverless.yml, parsing key elements into a single json output
+Take a list of socless repo names and query the github api for their raw lambda .py files and serverless.yml, parsing key elements into a single json output to build a catalog of all available lambda functions in the ecosystem.

 ## Usage